theresaabl/pp-seminars/TESTING.md

 | [Contrast ratio too low in forms](https://github.com/theresaabl/pp-seminars/issues/7) | Closed |
 | [Missing heading in hero-image section](https://github.com/theresaabl/pp-seminars/issues/8) | Closed |
 | [Missing autocomplete attribute in forms](https://github.com/theresaabl/pp-seminars/issues/9) | Closed |

+Note, there is a typo in commit [b0b9f53](https://github.com/theresaabl/pp-seminars/commit/b0b9f53012f4becabd3c53748760d7618b1c9486).
+It should say "Fix" instead of "Solve" for the issue to be closed with the commit.

 ### Open Issues